godbout/sleeplessmind.info/nanoc/content/about.md

 My name is Guillaume Leclerc and I was born in France.
 I lived [there](https://www.google.com/maps/place/Lorraine,+France/@48.7114575,5.1433292,8z/data=!3m1!4b1!4m2!3m1!1s0x47949753fe1190d5:0x10a5fb99a3724f0!5m1!1e4) and in a beautiful island in the Caribbean called [Martinique](https://www.google.com/maps/place/Martinique/@12.1269488,-67.8846427,6.15z/data=!4m2!3m1!1s0x8c6aa0f90066070d:0xe1001b1217afe7b0!5m1!1e4) until the day before my 25th birthday.
 I've traveled through Asia for a year before settling down in Macau, <time datetime="2008-01-07" class="timeago"></time>.

-I'm married to a beautiful and crazy artist from Hong Kong.
+I <span style="text-decoration: line-through;">am</span> was married to a beautiful and crazy artist from Hong Kong until the end of 2016.
 I love art in general.
-I did some oil paintings and some drawings when I was younger, and I've composed, performed and released music, mainly in Asia, where I had the chance to be a part of [WhyOceans](http://www.whyoceans.com/) and to build fantastic side projects ([Within These Walls](http://www.youtube.com/watch?v=TD4kFIp_pqQ), [I See You Watching Me While I'm Watching You](http://www.facebook.com/media/set/?set=a.10150406959032961.363208.51685087960&type=3)) with [Forget the G](http://forgettheg.com/).
+I did some oil paintings and some drawings when I was younger, and I've composed, performed and released music, mainly in Asia, where I had the chance to be a part of [WhyOceans](http://www.whyoceans.com/) and to perform in fantastic side projects ([Within These Walls](http://www.youtube.com/watch?v=TD4kFIp_pqQ), [I See You Watching Me While I'm Watching You](http://www.facebook.com/media/set/?set=a.10150406959032961.363208.51685087960&type=3)) with [Forget the G](http://forgettheg.com/).

 But it seems that my heart belongs to writing, and helping others.
 So, <time datetime="2014-05-21" class="timeago"></time>, I've started a blog called [From OK to Great](http://fromoktogreat.com/) where I hopefully help a few billions of people by sharing how I've learned to handle my life through changes of mindsets, beliefs and behaviors, all backed up by science.
 There's a [Facebook page](https://www.facebook.com/fromoktogreat/) and a [Twitter account](https://twitter.com/fromoktogreat) if you feel like throwing an eye or two.

 I used to pay my bills by working in a [University](http://www.usj.edu.mo/en/) for which I've developed and designed their University Management System.
-On the 1st of January 2016, I've started my own company.
-So now I pay my bills by pouring money out of my saving account.
+On the 1st of January 2016, I've started my own company. <span style="text-decoration: line-through;">So now I pay my bills by pouring money out of my saving account</span> Since December 2016 the work I do through the company pays my bills.

 You can find me on my personal [Twitter](http://twitter.com/#!/godbout).
 I don't share a lot on there but when I do it's about psychology, cooking, art, education, rock climbing, nature and other things that inspire me.
 No dick pics, promise.